microsoft/dsb/README.md

 ## Data generation
 - The data can be generated based on the instructions in ./code/v2.11.0rc2/tools/How_To_Guide-DS-V2.0.0.docx.
-- Because the DS++ benchmark includes correlation between tables, the tables must be generated following a partial order. * We strongly suggest that the users generate ALL the tables when populating the data files *.
+- Because the DSB benchmark includes correlation between tables, the tables must be generated following a partial order. * We strongly suggest that the users generate ALL the tables when populating the data files *.
 Generating / repopulating an individual table file can result in incorrect correlation between tables.
 - Sample script to generate data files: ./scripts/generate_dspp_db_files.py
 - Sample script to load the data files to Microsoft SQL Server: ./scripts/load_data_sqlserver.py
 - Sample script to load the data files to Postgres: ./scripts/load_data_pg.py

 ## Physical configuration
 - We provide a sample physical configuration of 56 B+ tree indexes for the database.
-The physical configuration is produced by the Database Tuning Advisor (DTA) from Microsoft SQL Server based on a 100GB DS++ database.
+The physical configuration is produced by the Database Tuning Advisor (DTA) from Microsoft SQL Server based on a 100GB DSB database.
 This physical configuration is only for demonstration purpose.
 We suggest the users to produce their own physical configuration based on the database instance and the query workloads.
 - The SQL file to create the indexes for Microsoft SQL Server: ./scripts/dspp_index_sqlserver.sql
 - THe SQL file to create the indexes for Postgres: ./scripts/dspp_index_pg.sql